MyGitHubSite/Udacity-RoboND-Project3-3D-Perception/README.md

 ### Exercise-1: Tabletop Segmentation

-In brief, the steps to complete this exercise are the following:
+The following steps were completed in this exercise:

 - Downsample your point cloud by applying a Voxel Grid Filter.
 - Apply a Pass Through Filter to isolate the table and objects.
 - Perform RANSAC plane fitting to identify the table.
 - Use the ExtractIndices Filter to create new point clouds containing the table and objects separately.

-RANSAC.py
+Using RANSAC.py:

     # Import PCL module
     import pcl